kata-containers/kata-containers/kata-webhook/README.md

 $ kubectl apply -f deploy/
 ```

-The webhook mutates pods to use the kata runtime class for all pods except
+The webhook mutates pods to use the Kata runtime class for all pods except
 those with

 * `hostNetwork: true`